Audit committee report

-The committee has reviewed the performance, qualifications and expertise of the chief audit executive, Lauren Berrington, and is satisfied with the appropriateness of her expertise.
+The committee has reviewed the performance, qualifications and expertise of the Chief Audit Executive, Lauren Berrington, and is satisfied with the appropriateness of her expertise.

 Internal financial control

-We have considered the reports of management, internal audit and external audit in arriving at our conclusion that the Company’s system of internal controls and risk management is effective and that the internal financial controls form a sound basis for the preparation of reliable financial statements.
-No material breakdown in controls was identified during the year.
+We have considered the reports of management, internal audit and external audit in arriving at our conclusion that the Company's system of internal controls and risk management is effective and that the internal financial controls form a sound basis for the preparation of reliable financial statements.
+No material breakdown in controls were identified during the year.